anacarsi/ss24_CCA_Reduced_Rank/README.md

 # **Multivariate Reduced-Rank Models**
-Welcome to the **Multivariate Reduced-Rank Models** repository!
-This project explores **Canonical Correlation Analysis (CCA)** in machine learning, focusing on numerical methods and optimization on matrix manifolds.
+Welcome to the **Multivariate Reduced-Rank Models** repository:) This project presents **Canonical Correlation Analysis (CCA)** with numerical methods and optimization on matrix manifolds.
 It's a continuation of a prior project (2023) on Principal Component Analysis (PCA), expanding into CCA for high-dimensional data and data visualization.

 ---